erict54757/Project-3-Stashed/README.md

 # BarberShop WebPage And Appointment Handling

- A React/Node/Express/Passport application is meant to provide small-businesses an App with the same style, responsivness and utility that larger corporate hair salons have.
-Yet, The App is still best suited for sole-propreitor establishments in that the way to schedule appointments allows you to schedule appointments with a specific stylist.
+ This React/Node/Express/Passport application is meant to provide a small-businesses an App with the same style, responsivness and utility that larger corporate hair salons have.
+Yet, The App is still best suited for sole-propreitor establishments as the App allows you to schedule appointments with a specific stylist, leaving the customer a more personalized experience.
 The admin page allows the administrator to view employees and their schedules.
-The employee page allows employees to make New Appointments and handle existing ones.
+The employee page allows employees to make new appointments and handle existing ones.

 ## Create-React-App